github/docs/README.md

 This repository contains the documentation website code and Markdown source files for [docs.github.com](https://docs.github.com).

-GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.
+GitHub's Docs team works on pre-production content in a private repo that regularly syncs with websites working on pool .

 Use the table of contents icon <img src="./assets/images/table-of-contents.png" width="25" height="25" /> on the top left corner of this document to get to a specific section of this guide quickly.